monikakhanka/Gourmet/README.md

 ## Roadmap

-- Checkout form the cart.
+- Checkout from the cart.
 - Adding Payment gateway.